softwaremill/jekyll-softwaremill/_posts/company/2016-08-05-twitter-on-poland-at-euro-2016-knockout-phase.md

 ---
-title: Twitter o Polsce na Euro 2016 - trochę statystyk - część 2 - faza pucharowa
+title: Twitter on Poland at the Euro 2016 - some statistics - part 2 - knockout phase
-description: Druga część naszej analizy wpisów na Twitterze dotyczących występów Polski na Euro 2016, tym razem z fazy pucharowej
+description: Second part of our analysis of tweets about Poland games during at Euro 2016, this time during knockout phase
 author: Tomasz Dziurko
 author_login: tomasz_dziurko
 categories:
 - twitter
 - analytics
-- company

 layout: simple_post
 ---
 ​
-_For English version please read [Twitter on Poland at the Euro 2016 - some statistics - part 2 - knockout phase](/twitter-on-poland-at-euro-2016-knockout-phase)._

-Witajcie w drugiej części analizy występów naszej reprezentacji na Euro 2016.
-W [poprzednim wpisie](/polska-na-euro2016-z-perspektywy-twittera-faza-grupowa/) przedstawiliśmy statystyki z meczów fazy grupowej, a w tym wpisie pokażemy najciekawsze tweety dotyczące meczów fazy pucharowej.

-Opis sposobu zbierania danych oraz kryteriów oceny został zawarty w pierwszej części, wiec teraz od razu przejdziemy do spotkań Polaków.
+Welcome to the second part of the analysis of the performances of our representation during the Euro 2016.
+[In the previous post](/twitter-on-poland-at-euro-2016-group-phase), we’ve presented the statistics from matches of the group stage, and in this post we’ll show the most interesting tweets regarding the matches of the knockout stage.

+The description of the methods of gathering data and the assessment criteria can be found in the first part, so now we’ll go straight for the matches of the Polish team.

-#  Szwajcaria - Polska 1 - 1 (k.
+#  Switzerland - Poland 1 - 1 (p.
 4 - 5)

-## Top 5 najpopularniejszych polskich wpisów o meczu
+## Top 5 most popular polish tweets about the match

 ## 1